-A diverse background means Patrick has worked for a variety of industries and clients: Westpac, Lend Lease, St. George Bank, Perpetual Trust, AMP, TAB, Wellington Airport, Vodafone, New Zealand Tourism Board and Tourism Australia.
-He has lectured at the University of Western Sydney and Billy Blue College of Design.
+Patrick has been involved with a number of branding projects in Australia and overseas including: Westpac, Lend Lease, St. George Bank, Perpetual Trust, AMP, TAB, Wellington Airport, Vodafone, Australand, New Zealand Tourism Board and Tourism Australia.
+He has lectured at the University of Western Sydney, Karl Von Busse Design School and Billy Blue College of Design.

 Patrick is also a well-known and respected DJ playing regular weekly gigs in various venues throughout Sydney.
 For the past eight years he has also hosted a weekly radio show ‘Foundation Radio’ on Bondi 88FM.